 - Diabetes information and Resources from the National Institutes of Health.
 This site includes a variety of resources including healthy recipes for people with diabetes, how to increase your physical activity, how to engage the whole family in diabetes management (make it a family affair), information specific to complications of diabetes (such as how to care for your feet), how to navigate a restaurant buffet and more.

 - Johnston Health offers support to those who want to quit smoking, including how to develop a plan to quit smoking, links to other resources, a 24/7 phone support line and more.

-- American Hearth Association resources are available to help smokers develop a plan to quit smoking, how to manage cravings, and substitute relaxation techniques for cigarettes for better health.
+- American Heart Association resources are available to help smokers develop a plan to quit smoking, how to manage cravings, and substitute relaxation techniques for cigarettes for better health.

-- Weight loss information and resources from the American Heart Association are available to help you lose weight and/or improve the nutrition in the food you eat.
+- The American Heart Association has resources available to help you lose weight and/or improve the nutrition in the food you eat.

 - About 90% of Americans consume excessive amounts of sodium which leads to heart disease, obesity and other serious health risks.
 This 21 Day Plan to reduce the sodium in your diet is an excellent resource to improve your family’s health in just three weeks.

 - One of the greatest challenges to weight loss is making healthy choices when dining out.
 This resource can help you make a plan to eat healthy, even in restaurants.

 - Physical exercise is essential to good health, but that doesn’t mean you need an expensive gym membership or hefty workout routine.
 Exercise is anything you do that moves your body.
 This resource from the American Heart Association has everything you need to move toward improved health through movement.

 - American Lung Association, Support and Community provides resources and support for those living with respiratory health problems and for their caregivers.
 Links are also available to find local support groups.